prys0000/congressional-portal-project/workflows/AV_Transcriptions_Package/AV_Package_README.md

 ## AV_Transcription_Package

 This package automates the transcription of audio from video files, stores the transcriptions as TXT files (side-car), and compiles the results into an Excel file for easy access and analysis.
 It provides error handling and measures the execution time for monitoring script performance.

+For the ***congressional portal project*** the steps summarized are:
+* [Script #1](https://github.com/prys0000/congressional-portal-project/blob/34834ef179e9d98a9b19a2c029626001f26602d7/workflows/AV_Transcriptions_Package/allan.py), ${\color{blue}allan.py}$ transcribes video files and extracts to .txt file.
+* [Script #3](), ${\color{green}garyViii.py}$ analyzes .txt transcriptions, assigns pre-defined information from trained models, generates summaries, sentimnt and specified metadata from their contents.

+---

 Here's a summary of how it works:

 * **Initialization:**